Experimental engineering of Floquet topological phases in a one-dimensional optical lattice: Experimental result

-Here $\sigma_i$ are Pauli matrices, $\sigma_0$ is the identity matrix.
-The index $j$ labels the resonant channel and equivalently labels the BIS pair (and associated gap) opened by that channel in our setup.
-The Floquet generator $H_F^{(j)}(k)$ reproduces the stroboscopic evolution at integer multiples of the drive period $T=2\pi/\omega_0$.
+where the superscript $\ell=1$ denotes the first resonant Floquet channel.
+For the single-tone modulation considered here, only the first drive harmonic $\omega_0$ is present.
+The Hamiltonian components are

+Here $\sigma_i$ are Pauli matrices and $\sigma_0$ is the identity matrix.
+The Floquet generator $H_F^{(1)}(k)$ reproduces the stroboscopic evolution at integer multiples of the drive period $T=2\pi/\omega_0$.
+The corresponding BIS pair consists of the two quasimomenta $k_{L/R}$ satisfying $h_{F,z}^{(1)}(k_{L/R})=0$, while the quasienergy gap in this channel is opened by the transverse term $h_{F,y}^{(1)}(k)$.
+In the present basis choice, BISs are conveniently identified by the zeros of $h_{F,z}^{(\ell)}(k)$ in the effective Floquet Hamiltonian, and the associated topological invariant is encoded in the winding of the transverse field along the BIS.
+In our system, $h_{F,y}^{(\ell)}(k)$ typically satisfies $h_{F,y}^{(\ell)}(-k)=-h_{F,y}^{(\ell)}(k)$, establishing a one-to-one correspondence between each BIS pair and the associated topological invariant, which simplifies the identification of the topology~\cite{Zhang2020,Wang2024}.
+The total invariant for the Floquet band is obtained from the numerically calculated Floquet Hamiltonian, with details given in the Supplemental Material~\cite{SM}.

-Even when the modulation satisfies the even-time constraint $\;H_m(t+t_\phi)=H_m(t-t_\phi)\;$ for $\;0\le t_\phi=\phi_0/\omega_0<T\;$, a nonzero $\;h_{F,0}(k)\;$ breaks the conventional chiral symmetry.
-The realized Floquet topological phase is nevertheless a symmetry-protected topological phase whose topology is guaranteed jointly by a magnetic group symmetry and a nonlocal chiral symmetry, which together forces the two edge states $\ket{\phi_{\rm L/R}}$ lie at non-zero quasienergy~\cite{Song2018}.
-For simplicity, unless stated otherwise we work in the even-time driving convention and ignore explicit phase dependence in Eqs.~\ref{Hamiltonian1} and \ref{Hamiltonian2}.
-Therefore, the stroboscopic Floquet Hamiltonian coincide for our purposes.
+The existence of a nontrivial one-dimensional Floquet phase still relies on symmetry protection.
+Even when the modulation satisfies the even-time condition $H(-t+t_\phi)=H(t+t_\phi)$ with $t_\phi=\phi_0/\omega_0$, a nonzero $h_{F,0}(k)$ breaks conventional chiral symmetry.
+The realized phase nevertheless remains protected by a magnetic group symmetry together with a nonlocal chiral symmetry~\cite{Song2018}.
+Unless stated otherwise, we work in the even-time driving convention.

-According to standard Floquet theory, periodic driving generates a quasienergy band structure that can be tuned via the drive period $T$.
-A modulation at frequency $\omega_0$ exchanges energy quanta $n\omega_0$ $(n\in\mathbb{Z})$ with the static system $(\delta V_0=0)$.
-In the weak-modulation regime, the Floquet bands can be understood by copying the static bands of $H_0$, shifting them by $n\omega_0$, and folding them into the quasienergy FBZ $E\in[-\omega_0/2,\omega_0/2]$, up to an additional $k$-dependent shift $h_{F,0}(k)$.
-Fig.~\ref{fig1}(c) illustrates, for single- and two-harmonic driving in our experiment, situations where the folded band replicas cross once and twice within the FBZ.
-The coupling term $h_{F,y}(k)$ hybridizes the replicated bands and opens gaps at the crossings.
-In the two-crossing case, this can realize either high-winding or vanishing-winding Floquet topology.
-Typical dispersions are shown in Fig.~\ref{fig1}(d,e).

-The bulk topology of the driven system can be characterized by a zero-dimensional BIS invariant.
-For the $j$th BIS, defined by the momenta $k_{j,L/R}$ satisfying $h_{F,z}(k_{j,L/R})=0$, the corresponding invariant reads

-We divide BISs into $\pi$-BISs and $0$-BISs, depending on whether they occur at the boundary or at the center of the FBZ.
-Then the total winding number of the Floquet bands is